Kimweri ye Nyumbai: Background

-Kimweri ye Nyumbai belonged to the Kilindi dynasty, founded by Mbegha.

-According to legend, Mbegha was a hunter who came from far away to live in the Usambara rain forest, where he killed wild pigs for food.

-The Shambaa were impressed by his prowess and accepted him as ruler of the town of Vuga, their capital in the western Usambara mountains.
+Kimweri ye Nyumbai belonged to the Kilindi dynasty, founded by his great paternal grandfather Mbegha.
+According to legend, Mbegha was a hunter who was cast out from the Nguu to live in the Usambara rain forest, where he killed wild pigs for food.
+The Shambaa were impressed by his prowess and accepted him as ruler of the town of Vuga, their capital in the western Usambara mountains founding the Kilindi dynasty and the Shambaa Kingdom.

-The Kilindi rulers took the title "Simbe Mwene", the Lion King.

-Mbegha was succeeded by his son Bughe, who was succeeded by his son Kinyashe, Kimweri's father.
+The Kilindi rulers took the title "Simbe Mwene", meaning, the Lion King in Kisambaa.
+Mbegha was succeeded by his son Bughe, who was succeeded by his son Kinyashi, Kimweri's father.
 Kinyashi strengthened the kingdom's political and military organisation in response to raids from slavers and cattle raiders.

-He gained control of the Wazigua country to the south in the lower Pangani River valley, and of the eastern Usambara mountains, nearer to the coast.
+He conquered the Wazigua country to the south in the lower Pangani River valley, and of the eastern Usambara mountains, nearer to the coast.

 The expanding East African slave trade in the 19th century was controlled by the Omani Arabs, whose sultan had moved his capital to the island of Zanzibar.

-The route from the port of Pangani at the mouth of the Pangani River to the Usambara Mountains and Mount Kilimanjaro was one of the most important of the trade routes across Tanganyika, along which slaves and ivory were brought to the coast in exchange for cotton cloth and guns.

-Kimweri ye Nyumbai was the Kilindi leader at a time when his people were taking control of the trade on behalf of the Arabs.
+The route from the port of Pangani at the mouth of the Pangani River to the Usambara Mountains and Mount Kilimanjaro was one of the most important of the trade routes across Tanganyika, along which enslaved people and ivory were brought to the coast in exchange for cotton cloth and guns.
+Kimweri ya Nyumbai was the Kilindi leader at a time when his people were taking control of the trade on behalf of the Arabs.